 Always ensure there is adequate space around the appliance for ventilation and access to operating switches and cable connectors.
 No objects should be placed on top of the casing.

-The E5 can also be rack mounted in a 19-inch rack using the kit which is included with the product and this is described next in Section 3.3, "Rack Mounting".
+The E7 can also be rack mounted using an optional kit which is described next in Section 3.3, "Rack Mounting".

 3.3.
 Rack Mounting